tstephansen/MaschineImageMaker/ReadMe.md

 ![Screenshot3](https://github.com/tstephansen/MaschineImageMaker/blob/master/Screenshots/Screenshot3.png)

+#### Prerequisites:
+This software requires you to install the [.NET Desktop Runtime 6.0.4](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+Please install that before downloading and trying to run the software.

+#### Install:
+There isn't an installer for this app.
+Just [download the latest release from the releases page](https://github.com/tstephansen/MaschineImageMaker/releases), extract it, and run MaschineImageMaker.exe.

 #### How do I use it?
 - Open the software.
 - Click the "Select Image" button and pick an image you want to use.